aws-samples/amazon-sagemaker-secure-mlops/README.md

           ParameterKey=SCMLOpsPortfolioPrincipalRoleArn,ParameterValue=$PRINCIPAL_ROLE_ARN \
           ParameterKey=SCMLOpsProductLaunchRoleArn,ParameterValue=$LAUNCH_ROLE_ARN
   ```
++ Restart the SageMaker Studio (close the browser window with Studio and open again via AWS console)

 ## Clean up
 To remove a SageMaker project, run the following command from the command line.
 Make sure you have the latest version of AWS CLI: